 \subsection{Forecast horizon}

-For quantifying the short-term prediction we use the forecast horizon as measure, which describes a time for which the error between the true trajectory $\underline{x}$ and the predicted trajectory $\underline{x}_\textrm{pred}$ is smaller than a threshold $\underline{\Delta}$ in each coordinate.
-For each coordinate we calculate the maximal time the error is below the threshold with
+For quantifying the short-term prediction, we use the forecast horizon as a measure that describes the time for which the error between the true trajectory $\underline{x}$ and the predicted trajectory $\underline{x}_\textrm{pred}$ is smaller than a threshold $\underline{\Delta}$ in each coordinate.
+For each coordinate, we calculate the maximal time the error is below the threshold with